Posted by Sebastian DEWAR

 3. Exposed Unaudited Macros

 User-developed TN3270 emulator macros are a real security threat for mainframe assets because they are developed without consideration for mainframe asset security and without oversight from the mainframe security team.
 They may contain unencrypted login credentials or submit many CICS transactions from Excel sheets.
-It only takes one compromised TN3270 workstation hosting such user-defined macros to expose the mainframe assets to a cyber attack.
+It only takes one compromised TN3270 workstation hosting such user-defined macros to expose the mainframe assets to a cyber attack or runaway CPU processing.

-The best way for the mainframe technical team to inventory, audit, and secure user-developed macros is to migrate to a 3270 TE solution such as Virtel Web Access where the macros are stored safely on the mainframe behind the firewall.
+The best way for the mainframe technical team to inventory, audit, and secure user-developed macros is to deploy a 3270 emulation solution like Virtel Web Access where the macros are stored safely on the mainframe behind the firewall.

 Download your checklist to be ready to switch terminal emulators

-Identity and Access Management systems – typically referred to as IAMs - are a combination of active directory, multi-factor authentication, PIV, LDAP, SAML, OKTA, Shibboleth, and other such technologies.
+Identity and Access Management systems, often referred to as IAMs, and Single Sign On (SSO) methodologies utilize a combination of active directory, multi-factor authentication, PIV, LDAP, SAML, OKTA, Shibboleth, and other such technologies.
 They are essential for robust resource access authentication and authorization.
-Virtel integrates seamlessly with IAMs.

 secureAccess01

-Legacy TN3270 emulators do not log the origin – more specifically, the end-user identification – of 3270 application accesses.
+Some legacy TN3270 terminal emulators neither log the origin nor the end-user identification of 3270 applications accessed.
 When an unauthorized access results in the loss, alteration, or theft of corporate data, the mainframe security team cannot retrieve and prove with irrefutable evidence the origin of the attack and the identity of the attacker.

 Download your checklist to be ready to switch terminal emulators

-Migrating to a web-based 3270 TE solution such as Virtel Web Access that leverages IBM AT-TLS cryptography software or an ICSF cryptographic card results in SSLencrypted 3270 TE connections that are both FIPS 140.2 and TLS 1.2/1.3 compliant.
-It is no longer necessary to license, deploy, and support a VPN to encrypt data
+A totally web-based 3270 emulation solution like Virtel Web Access leverages IBM AT-TLS cryptography software (or an ICSF cryptographic card), resulting in SSL-encrypted 3270 connections that are both FIPS 140.2 and TLS 1.2/1.3 compliant and do not require a VPN connection for those third-party mainframe users.

 7. Exposed 3270 Fields